-- II.
-Cervical total disc arthroplasty performed for adjacent segment disease secondary to cervical total disc arthroplasty is considered medically necessary for either radiculopathy or myelopathy when ALL of the associated criteria are met: - A. Radiculopathy, when ALL of the following criteria are met: - 1.
+- III.
+Based upon our criteria and assessment of the peer-reviewed literature, cervical total disc arthroplasty performed for adjacent segment disease secondary to cervical total disc arthroplasty is considered medically necessary for either radiculopathy or myelopathy when ALL of the associated criteria are met: - A. Radiculopathy, when ALL of the following criteria are met: - 1.
 The prior cervical total disc arthroplasty procedure at an adjacent level was performed at least six (6) months prior; - 2.
 Individual is age 18 to 60 years old; - 3.
 Individual is skeletally mature; - 4.
-The procedure will be performed using a cervical disc prosthesis approved by the FDA, for an FDA-approved indication, and in accordance with FDA labeling; - 5.
+The procedure will be performed using a cervical disc prosthesis approved by the FDA, for an FDAapproved indication, and in accordance with FDA labeling; - 5.
 The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy; - 6.
 The planned implant is for a single-level adjacent segment replacement; - 7.
-The individual is a candidate for single-level anterior cervical decompression and interbody fusion; - 8.
-No previous surgeries at the operative level; - 9.
-Subjective symptoms include BOTH of the following: - Significant level of pain on a daily basis defined as clinically significant functional impairment (e.g., inability to perform household chores, prolonged standing, etc.); and - b.
-Unremitting radicular pain to shoulder girdle and/or upper body extremity resulting in disability; - 10.
-Objective physical exam findings include ANY of the following: - a. dermatomal sensory deficit; - b. motor deficit (e.g., biceps, triceps weakness); - c. reflex changes; - d. shoulder abduction relief sign; - e. nerve root tension sign (e.g., Spurling's maneuver); or - f. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical exam findings;
+The individual is a candidate for single-level anterior cervical decompression and interbody fusion;